 Top 7 Best Exercise Bikes for Bad Knees

-If you suffer from serious space crunch, don’t think twice about proceeding with the Exerpeutic 400XL bike as it is compact and extremely lightweight.
+If you suffer from a serious space crunch, don’t think twice about proceeding with the Exerpeutic 400XL bike as it is compact and extremely lightweight.

 Weighing only 39 pounds, you could move it anywhere around the house as per your space availability.

 Still, the manufacturer hasn’t compromised on maximal user weight capacity as the bike supports up to 300 pounds.